Search for a Method: The Problem of Mediations and Auxiliary Disciplines

-Sartre opens the chapter by asking "Why, then, are we not simply Marxists?".
-Marxism provides guiding principles and problems, but not knowledge.
+Sartre opens the chapter by asking "Why, then, are we not simply Marxists?"
+Because Marxism provides guiding principles and problems, but not knowledge.
 Contemporary Marxists regard Marxist theory as a source of actual knowledge, but Sartre sees it only as a set of problems in search of a method.
 As in the first chapter, Sartre sees Marxism's flaw in rigidity: an "a priori" theory that forces events into "prefabricated molds."
-Sartre again turns to Lukács, his foil.
-He ascribes to Lukács the opinion that the realization of German existentialism was Nazism while French existentialism can be dismissed as a petits bourgeois reaction to the German occupation.
-Sartre rejects Lukács' view by pointing out that, while Heidegger embraced the Nazis, Jaspers did not.
+Sartre returns to Lukács as a foil.
+Lukács believes that the realization of German existentialism was Nazism, and he dismisses French existentialism as a petit bourgeois reaction to the German occupation.
+Sartre rejects Lukács' view, pointing out that, while Heidegger embraced the Nazis, Jaspers did not.
 Sartre also began work on his philosophy in 1930 and was wrapping up his work by the time of the occupation.
 He argues that, as a Marxist, Lukács is incapable of understanding Heidegger and existentialism.
 Marxism takes events and constructs universals, then imposes those universals on subsequent events.
 Existentialism does not assume a single, real totality, but sees history as an interactive relationship between events and humans.

 Sartre turns to the example of the French Revolution.
 While Marxists have argued that the complicated events of the Revolution can be broken down into class conflict, Sartre says the Revolution cannot be understood only on the terms of Marxist class analysis.
 He proposes a process of "mediations" to analyze how ideological and social factors guide the course of history, which is only indirectly influenced by economics and class.